ROAD TO ZERO

 The challenging brief required us to identify a range of multi-sensory digital solutions capable of mirroring the learning outcomes of the Melbourne Museum experience – but without internet access or any kind of technology support.
+We also had to take into account the unique requirements and limitations of regional schools, especially in terms of scheduling, class sizes and infrastructure.
 And, of course, everything needed to pack down into a large van.

 Melbourne Design Awards 2020, Pop-Ups, Display, Exhibit & Set Design.
 (We were part of the winning team, alongside E2 & Grumpy Sailor.)